callmestech/callmestech/README.md

-# Hi there :wave: I'm Sergei

-- 💻  Connect with me on [LinkedIn](https://www.linkedin.com/in/sergei-kharchikov-9b01bb1b4/)
+💻  Connect with me on [LinkedIn](https://www.linkedin.com/in/sergei-kharchikov-9b01bb1b4/)

 <!---
 ### 🔨 Languages and Tools (WIP):